Silent Way

 Initially the plug-in runs in demo mode, in which it is fully functional, except that it will time-out after 15 minutes of use.
 Simply reloading the plug-in resets the time-out.

-A registration allows you to install the plug-in on up to three computers at once.
+A registration allows you to activate the plug-in on up to three computers at once.